-Onthe previous post on architecture evaluation I talked about evaluating a candidate architecture in code.
+In the previous post on architecture evaluation, I talked about evaluating a candidate- architecture in code.
 This post is dedicated to evaluation on paper.

-I remember one system I was working on, I was keen on making the architecture asynchronous and message oriented (it was all circa 2001 by the way) However, I was new on the team and my role (as the project’s architect) wasn’t well defined so I had to do many compromises and get wide acceptance in order to get anything going forward.
-We set a team to try to come up with a suitable architecture, since each of the team members had his/her own experience we came out of these meeting with more than 20 (!) different candidate architectures (actually there were fewer architecture variations but they were multiplied by the possible technology mappings).
-Trying to decide which was the best option to follow we trying to conduct some sort of a QFD process where several members where in charge of the weights and the rest where in charge of evaluating and scoring the different categories (per option).
-Like most “design by committee” efforts this also proved a doomed from the start – and the option everybody disliked got the highest score.
-If you are wondering what happened – we scraped this effort and started from scratch in a more sensible way (which included a detailed prototype) – what’s important for the purpose of this post is that it got me thinking that there must be a better way to do evaluate architectures.
-Well, a lot of research and several projects later I think that there are few techniques that give much better results.
+I remember one system I was working on.
+I was keen on making the architecture asynchronous and message-oriented (it was all circa 2001, by the way).
+However, I was new on the team, and my role (as the project’s architect) wasn’t well defined, so I had to make many compromises and get wide acceptance in order to get anything going forward.
+We set up a team to try to come up with a suitable architecture; since each of the team members had his/her own experience, we came out of these meetings with more than 20 (!) different candidate architectures (actually, there were fewer architecture variations but they were multiplied by the possible technology mappings).
+Trying to decide which was the best option to follow, we tried to conduct some sort of a QFD process where several members were in charge of the weights, and the rest were in charge of evaluating and scoring the different categories (per option).
+Like most “design by committee” efforts, this also proved doomed from the start – and the option everybody disliked got the highest score.
+If you are wondering what happened – we scraped this effort and started from scratch in a more sensible way (which included a detailed prototype) – what’s important for the purpose of this post is that it got me thinking that there must be a better way to evaluate architectures.
+Well, a lot of research and several projects later, I think that there are few techniques that give much better results.

 The first methodology I stumbled upon was ATAM (short for Architecture Tradeoffs Analysis Method), developed by SEI.

-ATAM is a rather lengthy and formal method to evaluate architectures it requires a lot of preparation and commitment from the different stakeholders.
-You can get an overview of the process from the following (~130K) ATAM presentation I prepared few years ago (While this is probably not the best presentation in terms of presenting it to a crowd (I know better now :) ) it does provide a good overview of the 9 ATAM steps).
+ATAM is a rather lengthy and formal method of evaluating architectures, and it requires a lot of preparation and commitment from the different stakeholders.
+You can get an overview of the process from the following (~130K) ATAM presentation I prepared a few years ago (While this is probably not the best presentation in terms of presenting it to a crowd (I know better now :) ) it does provide a good overview of the 9 ATAM steps).

-ATAM is explained in more details in “Evaluating Software Architectures”, the book also details two more evaluation methods SAAM (which I’ll let you read in the book) and ARID (Active Reviews for Intermediate Designs).
+ATAM is explained in more detail in “Evaluating Software Architectures.”, the book also details two more evaluation methods SAAM (which I’ll let you read in the book) and ARID (Active Reviews for Intermediate Designs).

 Note that ARID is more suited to agile/iterative development (compared with ATAM) since (as its name implies) it doesn’t require the architecture to be completed and finalized up front.

-In LAAAM you create a matrix which has scenarios on one dimension and architectural approach, decision or strategy on the other dimension.
+In LAAAM you create a matrix that has scenarios on one dimension and architectural approach, decision or strategy on the other dimension.
 Each cell is evaluated on three criteria:

 - Fit – how viable is the approach to solve the scenario (including risk, alignment to the organization’s standards, etc.)